FaithAlone.net

 14 Then those men, when they had seen the miracle that Jesus did, said, This is of a truth that prophet that should come into the world.

-Recall that Muhammad said that "we" would find him mentioned in the Gospel that we have in our possession.
-Christians, when looking for doctrine, would never use the words of random Jews to contravene a clear statement of an Apostle, and the testimony of the rest of Christ's ministry concerning His fulfillment of being the "prophet like Moses".
-So, the idea that honest Christians examining their own Scripture would see Muhammad in this is, once again, a laughable, joke of a claim.
+Recall that in Surah 7:157, Muhammad said that "they", meaning Christians, would find him mentioned in the Gospel that they have in their possession.
+Christians, when looking for doctrine, would never use the words of random Jews to contravene a clear statement of an Apostle, and the testimony of the rest of Jesus Christ's ministry concerning His fulfillment of being the "prophet like Moses".
+So, the idea that honest Christians examining their own Scripture would see Muhammad in this is, once again, absurd.

-Secondly, we are in one of the worst chapters for a Muslim to ever find themselves in.
-God is called "The Father" twice in this chapter (John 1:14, 18), Jesus is called His Son (John 1:14, 18, 34, 49), and we are told that we can become the sons of God by faith in Christ (John 1:12).
+Secondly, this is one of the worst chapters for a Muslim to ever find themselves in.
+God is called "The Father" twice in this chapter (John 1:14, 18), Jesus is called His Son (John 1:14, 18, 34, 49), and readers are told that they can become the sons of God by faith in Christ (John 1:12).
 It is a chapter in which Jesus is explicitly said to be God, who created all things:

 John 1:1-3, 14